Should you use Schema markup?

 As you scroll through the Google SERP, the typical result contains a title, a URL, and a description of the page.

-Anything in addition to a title, URL, and description is a result of Schema markup code.
+Anything in addition to a title, URL, and description is a result of adding Schema markup code.

 Google and other search engines regularly introduce new ways to feature Schema-marked content.